pooja2512/Investigate-a-Dataset/README.md

 [View the Project Here](https://github.com/pooja2512/DAND_term1_project_Investigate_Dataset/blob/master/Investigate_TMDb_Dataset.ipynb)

-Brief Description of each column in the dataset:

-- id - Unique id's for each row
-- imdb_id - System generated unique id
-- popularity - popularity score
-- budget - budget in dollars
-- revenue - revenue in dollars
-- original_title - Movie title
-- cast - cast performed in movie
-- homepage - website link of movie
-- director - director name
-- tagline - tagline of movie
-- keywords - words used to give significant idea
-- overview - general review of movie
-- runtime - movie duration in seconds
-- genres - categories of movie
-- production_companies - company name which manages a movie process from start to finish
-- release_date - movie releasing date
-- vote_count - votes given by viewers
-- vote_average - average votes given by viewers
-- release_year - movie releasing year
-- budget_adj-budget in 2010 dollars,accounting for inflation
-- revenue_adj -revenue in 2010 dollars,accounting for inflation

 The project involved data assessment and cleaning, performing EDA and drawing conclusions from the data.

 ## Technologies Used